PyEnSight/ANSYS Omniverse Interface#

 ensight.utils.omniverse.update()

-.
+under the specified directory.
 The file dsg_scene.usd

-can be loaded into Composer.
-The
+can be loaded into

-command can be used to update the
+command can be used to update

-USD data in Omniverse, reflecting any recent changes in the EnSight scene.
+the USD data in Omniverse, reflecting any recent changes in the EnSight scene.

 Starting with 2025 R1, one can also access Omniverse via an EnSight user-defined tool:

-of Omniverse.
-Clicking on “Connect to Omniverse” executes something
+Clicking on “Start export service” executes something

 similar to the previous Python snippet and the button will change to